Djidam/macro-talk/MacroTalk/readme.txt

 %z - Your current zone
 %sz - Your current sub-zone
 %loc - Your map coordinates
-%wp - Create a waypoint with your map coordinates and show the link
+%wp - Link a pin to your current location and then remove it
+%pin - Link a pin you've manually added to the map

  Unit information: